 The minimum employment payment for several sectors is regulated by Wage Council Orders or by specific collective agreements enterprises.
 These legally binding agreements are applied in the same way to both Maltese and foreign workers.
 Sometimes, collective agreements guarantee special conditions and privileges in the undertaking applying that collective agreement.
-Extra wages are paid for work on national holidays, Sunday work and overtime.

 Employees can also receive additional reimbursement in the form of a company vehicle, lodging, communications expenses and health insurance.
 High-end benefits such as company cars are considered as taxable income and are thus assigned a taxable value by the tax authorities.